 “I always looked forward to attending the Tuesday evening sessions.
 It was like coming home to myself again.
 It got me grounded and back to the space that I so strongly love and believe in.
 The teachings and concepts were mostly all familiar to me.
 But different in that the focus was on the artist and business.
 Rhonda has a wonderful energy and way of communicating.
 I have not missed a day of meditation since the ending of the sessions.”

-Meditation Incubator Program : Creative Mind Business Mind
+Meditation Incubator Program : Infinite Mind, Creative Mind, Business Mind

 Will this online course be beneficial?

 If you follow the weekly sessions and do the meditation and visualization practices each week the results can be profound.
 The feedback from our surveys at the end of each semester have indicated great benefits to participants, a summary of which you can read here.
-The popularity of the course has grown beyond our expectations with just under 1,000 participants as of Summer 2018.
+The popularity of the course has grown beyond our expectations with just over 1,200 participants as of Spring 2019.

 “This has been incredibly effective in helping me be in closer touch to what excites and drives ME.
 I had to begin with finding the what/where/who before using it toward a certain goal.
 It helps me at this point identify goals and dreams, and I feel like I have a tool to reach these things with this process moving forward.”